miguelfmc/sklearn-discretefirstorder/README.rst

 Quick Start
 -----------

-Once you have installed the package you can start using it as follows.
+Once you have installed the package you can start using it as follows:

 The key estimator in this packages is the ``discretefirstorder.DFORegressor``.
 You can import it as::